gavinlyonsrepo/cylon/Readme.md

 * htop – command line system information script
 * wavemon  – wireless network monitor
 * speedtest-cli  – testing internet bandwidth
+* Arch-audit – Uses data collected by the Arch CVE Team.
 * pacaur(AUR)  – for AUR helper functions
 * cower(AUR) – for AUR helper functions
 * gdrive(AUR) – to sync to google drive
 * lostfiles(AUR) – to scan for lostfiles
-* Arch-audit(AUR) Uses data collected by the Arch CVE Team.

 * Note1 : gnu-netcat and openbsd-netcat peform same function,
 only 1 can be or needs to be installed, both included due to conflicts
-* Note2 : Cower and Pacaur are both AUR helpers you can install one or both depending on preference.
+* Note2 : cower and pacaur are both AUR helpers you can install just cower or both depending on preference. pacaur wraps cower and needs it installed.
 * Note3 : the setting TargetDir in cower config file must not be used.
+* Note4 : gdrive readme for config https://github.com/prasmussen/gdrive
+* Note5 : gdrive option Syncs will Delete extraneous remote files as of V3.4-5

 Functions/menu options
 ----------------------